vene/vene.github.io/content/blog/mirror.md

-With this `sigmoid_straight_through` nonlinearity, we can now use mirror descent / natural gradient to learn constrained parameters without any changes to the optimizer, and with improved numerical stability.
-This strategy is aware of the geometry of the dual space $(\mathcal{U}, \nabla^2\Phi)$ and thus avoids taking extra small steps while still ensuring that all the iterates remain feasible.
+With this `sigmoid_straight_through` nonlinearity, we can now use mirror descent / natural gradient to learn constrained parameters without any changes to the optimizer, and with improved numerical stability.[ref]Instead of cancelling out the gradient of $\sigma$ numerically, we now avoid multiplying by it in the first&nbsp;place.[/ref] Unlike our initial reparametrization algorithm, this algorithm uses the geometry of the dual space $(\mathcal{U}, \nabla^2\Phi)$ and thus avoids taking extra small steps while still ensuring that all the iterates remain feasible.